Victor515/webpack-SPA-boilerplate/README.md

 Note: `npm start` will build the project in production environment. `npm run server` will start the web-dev-server for local development.

-* source maps: use `eval-source-map`.
-This should only be used in local development.

-* webpack-dev-server: By default the project is running at http://localhost:8080

 * Loaders:
   1. babel-loader(config in .babelrc), with babel-core + babel-env-preset(for ES6) + babel-preset-react(for React JSX)
   2. css-loader + style-loader